BruceOfTheBow/BruceComfyMods/ComfyGizmo/README.md

 ### Local Frame Mode

   * Allows rotation around the piece's local Y axis rather than the world Y axis.
+  * If roof mode was enabled, it is disabled when local frame mode is enabled.

 ### Old Rotation Mode